MartinezTorres/openMSX_profiler/README.md

-# OpenMSX_profiler
+# openMSX_profiler
-Profiler script for OpenMSX with hooks for easy C code profiling.
+Profiler script for openMSX with hooks for easy C code profiling.

 This code is based on Laurens Holst profiler, and few instructions were added to better interface with C code.
 Some examples, documents, and history of this profile is available in the following thread from MRC: